FlamingPepper/CS151-FlamingKittens/README.md

 **Classes:** <br />
 **Main**
-Tests the usage of other classes by creating users, posts, and comments **Post**
+Tests the usage of other classes by creating users, posts, and comments <br />
+**Post**
 Manages post-related operations which include getters, setters, and constructors used in the PostService class **PostService**